feidman/sdcamp/README.md

  * One sample agenda for this training

 ## Release & History ##
-Currently it will be released frequently (like quartly), now well followed ;-)
+Currently it will be released frequently (like quarterly), now well followed ;-)

  * The next release will be 1.2.0 in 2012.2.14 (55 pages), see changes [v1.0.0->v1.2.0](https://github.com/larrycai/sdcamp/compare/v1.0.0...HEAD)
  * Current release is 1.0.0 2012.1.12 (40 pages)